Disclaimer: This post contains affiliate links. If you make a purchase using one of these links, I make a small commission.

 Elderflower liqueur is extremely sweet with a slightly floral taste, so it pairs very well with tart grapefruit and herbaceous gin.
 With only 5 ingredients, this cocktail is quick to shake up so you can get to enjoying your sip even faster.
 This delicious recipe is the perfect way to enjoy a hot day or celebrate any number of special occasions.

-The color of your Gin Grapefruit Cocktail with Elderflower will vary a bit based on whether you use a red (pink grapefruit juice) or white grapefruit.
+The color of your Gin Grapefruit Cocktail with Elderflower will vary a bit based on whether you use a red grapefruit (yielding pink grapefruit juice) or white grapefruit.
 Pick whichever fruit you prefer and/or is easily available in your local market.
-Red grapefruit are sweeter, so you may need to increase the simple syrup by 0.25oz if you use white grapefruit.
+Red grapefruit are sweeter, so you may need to increase the simple syrup by 0.25 ounces if you use white grapefruit.

 How to Make a Gin Grapefruit Cocktail with Elderflower